teguh02/simple-product-showcase-wp-plugin/SHORTCODE-DOCUMENTATION.md

    - Add custom CSS to override styles
    - Test on different screen sizes

+5. **Product not found with URL parameter**
+   - Ensure the product slug exists: `/show-product/?product=correct-slug`
+   - Check if the product is published and not in draft
+   - Verify the slug matches exactly (case-sensitive)
+   - Try fallback with product_id: `/show-product/?product_id=123`
+   - Check if custom page is properly configured in settings

 ### Debug Mode
 Enable WordPress debug mode to see any errors: